 simple fall vignette with dried grass in a vase, a bowl with wooden beads and a mercury glass lamp

 Now is the time to bring in the flowers from your yard: snap branches off of trees and if you have any flowers that are still blooming, bring them in to decorate with.
 You can even change it up every few days for variety!
+This brings in natural textures for a cozy fall vibe.

 Take a walk around your neighborhood or local park and gather up fallen branches, acorns, sprigs of pinecones, and leaves of different colors.
+It only takes a little time to make a big impact.

 amber vase filled with dry grass on a wooden coffee table

-Branches and stems can be placed in vases throughout your home, while acorns, leaves and pinecones make for perfect fillers in a bowl, glass vase or lantern.
+Branches and stems can be placed in vases throughout your home, while acorns, leaves, and pinecones make for perfect fillers in a bowl, glass vase, or lantern.

 Pro tip: If you’re bringing in things from outside like acorns or pinecones, make sure to freeze them first to kill the bugs!